 - i.
+A request may be denied only if: - i.
 The applicant is not a qualified individual with a disability as defined in subsection 1 of this order; or - ii.
 The requested accommodations would result in a fundamental alteration in the nature of the program, service, or activity; or - iii.
 The requested accommodations would create an undue financial or administrative burden on the court.